mozzarelladoublestick/PHYSPRO/content/docs/projects/shadowseeker/_index.md

 ### Feedback components

 For the feedback components we decided to add some lights and sound.
 The sound is produced by a simple buzzer and it goes off as soon as the shadowseeker hits the light and starts driving.
 The same logic applies to the lights which are installed at the front of the device.
 We added two holes in the body to make it easy for us to place them.

+{{< figure src="buzzer.jpg" caption="*Buzzer.*">}}

 {{< figure src="lights.jpg" caption="*Light sensors and light.*">}}

-Due to space problems we could not push them in all the way but it still worked out fine.

-Light sensors were installed to be able to only power the device when it is in the light.
+In the end we did struggle with space inside our box and had to leave the lights out.

 ## Conclusion

 The project was very interesting and successul.
 There were some challenges involved and it really revealed that investing a lot of time in planning beforehand is eventually very time-saving.
 The shadowseeker will be continuing to seek shadows and delivering beer.